Deities & Demigods: 1st Edition Advanced Dungeons & Dragons

-The original Deities & Demigods contains 17 categories of mythos for use with AD&D. The gods' statistics are set up like the monsters in the original Monster Manual.
-There is a 9-page clerical chart and a chapter on the known planes of existence.
+The original Deities & Demigods includes a 9-page chart for clerics, as well as an entire chapter about the various planes of existence.

 For the first 1980 printing, TSR obtained permission from Michael Moorcock for inclusion of Melnibonéan material (from his Elric series of books), and from Arkham House, which claimed to hold the copyrights on a number of works by H. P. Lovecraft, for inclusion of characters from the Cthulhu Mythos.
 However, Arkham House had already licensed the Cthulhu property to the game company Chaosium.
 Furthermore, Chaosium had also licensed the Melnibonéan copyright from Moorcock.
 When Chaosium threatened legal action, the first printing was halted and the two companies agreed on a compromise: TSR could continue to use the material but must provide a credit to Chaosium to do so.
 TSR added the credit for the second printing of the book.

-The Cthulhu and Melnibonéan sections were removed from the 1981 edition, making it a 128-page hardcover (and giving the original edition a high collector's value).
+The Cthulhu and Melnibonéan sections were removed from the 1981 edition, making it a 128-page hardcover (which resulted in the original edition having a high collector's value).
 TSR felt its material should not contain such an overt reference to one of its competitors and removed the two pantheons altogether, thus negating the need for the credit.
 For this reason, the first and second printings have generally been in greater demand by D&D fans and collectors.
 The credit to Chaosium and incorrect page and pantheon counts were still included in some of the subsequent printings.

 For the 1985 printing, the book was repackaged and its name was changed to Legends & Lore.
 This sixth printing featured the name change to avoid potential conflicts with fundamentalist Christian groups such as Patricia Pulling's BADD.
 Despite the name change and new cover artwork (by Jeff Easley), the interior material was nearly identical to the fifth printing.

 In 1999, a paperback reprint of the first edition was released.